Indoor houseplants are a great way to have clean air in low light settings around your house.

 Great for: The Chinese Evergreen is pretty versatile and can fare well in a variety of places because of its qualities and looks.
 Many people like it as a bathroom plant.

-If you want a plant with personality definitely get a Philodendron beaut.
+If you want a plant with personality definitely get a Philodendron Monstera beaut.
 There are many types of Philodendrons out there.
 The name is just an umbrella for the different types of plants that fall into that category.
 There is also the gorgeous red leaf philodendron and the heart leaf philodendron (one of my favorites).
+This one in particular is a Monstera, which has lovely quirky leaves full of personality.

 Amount of sun needed: These plants are lovers of bright indirect sunlight.